dockerised/dockerfiles/heic2jpg/README.md

 docker run --rm -it -e DELETE_MODE=true -v $(pwd)/imgs/:/imgs/ george7522/heic2jpg:0.15

-## 2. Run the converter with build
+## 2. Run the converter with build step

+This Docker container has been published to a public registry  [george7522/heic2jpg](https://hub.docker.com/repository/docker/george7522/heic2jpg) so the build step below is not required.

 ### 2a) Windows